harmoniedev/email-signature-detector/README.md

 from - optional: contains email and displayName used to detect the sender name in the signature. (see example in Usage)

+## Limitations and known issues

+### Limitations

+- This library is intent to be used in the context of entreprise emails.
+It doens't work well for personal emails

+### Known issues

+- When a signature contains a job title that is very long (contains more that 10 words),  it is not properly detected as a signature.
+We believe (and hope) that very long job tiltes are not very common.

 ## How does it work ?